How to Keep Your Drains Clean and Prevent Future Blockages

 Key Takeaways

-- Tree roots becoming pipes in the exterior of the house
+- Tree roots becoming pipes that are outside the house

 Dos

-1. Use a hair catcher
+1. Make use of a hair catcher

-3. Conduct routine checks for maintenance cleaning
+3. Do periodic maintenance cleaning

 4. Make use of baking soda and vinegar.